Potential applicants are advised to note that the following tuition fees are provisional and subject to adjustment.

 |Higher diploma||HK$15,040 per annum||N/A|

-Students admitted to the Bachelor of Education (Chinese Language / English Language) programme are required to attend a compulsory Immersion Programme.
+Students admitted to the Bachelor of Education (Chinese Language / English Language) programme and Bachelor of Arts (Honours) in Language Studies and Bachelor of Education (Honours) (English Language) Double Degree Programme (“Double Degree”) are required to attend a compulsory Immersion Programme.
 While Immersion Programmes are heavily subsidized, students are still required to contribute no less than 18% of the best estimated cost of the Immersion Programmes ("student contribution").
-The estimated cost of the Immersion Programmes for students admitted to the 2019/20 cohort is not available yet as it is subject to a variety of factors such as changes to the immersion programme cost as a result of inflation and programme duration, the prevailing airfare, fuel surcharge and taxes, and the exchange rate.
+The estimated cost of the Immersion Programmes for students admitted to the 2020/21 cohort is not available yet as it is subject to a variety of factors such as changes to the immersion programme cost as a result of inflation and programme duration, the prevailing airfare, fuel surcharge and taxes, and the exchange rate.
 The student contribution is thus not available.
-For reference purpose, student contribution for students admitted to the 2016/17 cohort are HK$5,850 for attending Chinese Language Immersion Programme; and student contribution for students admitted to the 2017/18 cohort are HK$11,300 for attending English Language Immersion Programme.
-Students are strongly reminded that the student contribution for the 2019/20 cohort may vary and the aforementioned student contribution amounts should be taken as reference only.
+For reference purpose, student contribution for students admitted to the 2018/19 cohort are HK$7,150 for attending Chinese Language Immersion Programme; and student contribution for students admitted to the 2018/19 cohort are HK$10,150 and HK$10,000 for attending English Language Immersion Programme in Bachelor of Education programme and Double Degree programme respectively.
+Students are strongly reminded that the student contribution for the 2020/21 cohort may vary and the aforementioned student contribution amounts should be taken as reference only.

 Students with financial needs may apply for grants and/or loans under the following schemes.